godrix/makeicon/README.md

 npx makeicon
 ```

-> tired of making screenshots of each type of smartphone? me too 😆
+> tired of making icons of each type of mobile? me too 😆

 ## ✅ To Do

 - [ ] Automated testing
-- [X] Background colorization
-- [ ] Inserting text in images
-- [ ] Add more android devices
+- [ ] SplashScreen generator

 ## 🤝 Contributing